-"Discovering the Civil War" offers visitors the chance to join researchers in unlocking secrets, solving mysteries, and uncovering unexpected events in Civil War records of the National Archives.
+"Discovering the Civil War" offers the chance to join researchers in unlocking secrets, solving mysteries, and uncovering unexpected events in Civil War records of the National Archives.
 The exhibition features letters, diaries, photos, maps, petitions, receipts, patents, amendments, and proclamations.

 In Washington, DC, "Discovering the Civil War" was shown in two parts.
 Part One ran from April 30, 2010 through September 6, 2010.
 Part Two ran from November 10, 2010, through April 17, 2011.
 The entire exhibit began traveling around the country shortly thereafter.
 The touring exhibit is no longer available.